Quickly create your Missouri Health Care Directive and Living Will

 - Free HIPAA release form

 In the event that you ever become incapacitated with a terminal condition, your medical staff and loved ones might choose treatments for you that you would not have wanted.
-If you would like to make your own choices on medical treatments such as life support, you should create a health care directive and living will.
+If you would like to make your own choices on medical treatments such as life support, you should create a health care directive.
 This will allow you to make your wishes known and give instructions in advance of the possibility of an incapacitating medical condition.

 FindLaw provides everything you need: